 Tip #2 A: Be sure your builder will provide a "Complete Set of Construction Drawings" created by a Professional Designer.
 The drawings need to have sufficient detail, including room sizes, complete dimensioning, window locations /sizes, support beam locations, footer / foundation detail, roof slope detail, all exterior views and etc. Bottom line … the drawings need to accurately depict what you will buy, not an approximation.

 Tip #2 B: By using a professional home designer or architect you benefit from the designers vast experience as opposed to a builder that designs their own homes from their singular experiences and possibly repeats the same mistakes.

 Tip #2 C: A computer generated rendering of the home is not the information needed to build your home.
 There is no acceptable substitute for proper construction drawings.

 Tip #2 D: A Plot Plan is necessary to ensure that the home will properly fit on the lot.
 We strongly recommend that you require and approve a plot plan along with construction drawings.

 Tip 2 E: The builder and buyer should initial and date a full set of final construction drawings and the plot plan.
 Those drawings should become part of your building contract.
 Ask the builder if that's how they handle this information … if not, proceed very cautiously.

-Step 2 Summary: The process that the builder uses to create your construction plans is very important and the information that is used to quote and build your home is even more important.
-There should be no acceptable substitute for a full set of construction drawings and plot plan created by a qualified home designer or architect.
+# 2 Summary: The process that the builder uses to create your construction plans is very important.
+This detailed information is used to quote and build your home and there should be no acceptable substitute for a full set of construction drawings and plot plan created by a qualified home designer or architect.